immobiliare/fastify-sentry/README.md

 > In our [Fastify](https://www.fastify.io/) applications, no matter how good our code is sometimes errors happens, we may need to catch and send them to [Sentry](https://sentry.io/) for further analysis!
 This plugin aim to do just that, as easily as possible!

-Plug, add your Sentry's DNS and you're good to go!
+Plug, add your Sentry's `DSN` and you're good to go!
 This plugin standardize options and payload format then registers a default errorHandler that uses `Sentry` to report errors, it also decorates the `fastify` instance with the `Sentry` object so you can use it for your custom needs.

 ## Table of contents